About the VICS

 The VICS support and monitor implementation and performance, at statewide and local levels, of 2 key mechanisms that underpin the Victorian Cancer Plan: Optimal Care Pathways (OCPs) and multidisciplinary team meeting (MDM) quality.

 Many other organisations, agencies, and partnerships also support the Victorian Cancer Plan in different ways.
-The VICS work to connect these contributors with one another, with evidence to better inform service improvements, and with stakeholders in our shared goals – particularly people affected by cancer.
+The VICS connect these contributors with one another, with evidence to better inform service improvements, and with stakeholders in our shared goals – particularly people affected by cancer.